Incline Chest Fly: Muscles Worked, How To Do and Form

 5. Once the dumbbells reach chest level, reverse the movement by squeezing your pecs together.

-6. As the dumbbells are returning to the starting position, twist the handles so that the bottom of the dumbbells almost touch.
+6. As the dumbbells return to the starting position, twist the handles so that the bottom of the dumbbells almost touches.

 7. Start the next repetition by untwisting the handles back to a neutral position.
 Continue until the set is over.